 - Using greasy sunscreens and oily moisturizers

-- If you have naturally oily skin.
+- Suppose you have naturally oily skin.
 Yeast feeds on skin oil.
 The production of skin oil largely depends on your hormone levels.

 - A decreased resistance to microorganisms

 - Oral steroids such as prednisone

 - Being overweight, which can result in tight clothes and excessive sweating